-Cessnock Local Government Area (LGA) contains a very diverse range of plant (flora) and animal (fauna) species, which live in a range of distinctive communities and ecosystems – just like we do!
-Our local biodiversity is significant for a range of reasons both locally within the Hunter Valley of NSW, but also of NSW and national importance.
-The Hunter Valley, including Cessnock, is recognised as being at the intersection of a number of bioregions, where ecosystems from the coast, the inland and the north and south of NSW all meet.
+Cessnock Local Government Area (LGA) contains a very diverse range of plant (flora) and animal (fauna) species, which live in a range of distinctive communities and ecosystems.
+Our local biodiversity is significant both in the Hunter Valley and also of NSW and national importance being at the intersection of a number of bioregions, where ecosystems from the coast, the inland and the north and south of NSW all meet.

-Whilst much of the Hunter Valley has been progressively cleared for farming, residential development and mining over the years since European settlement, the Cessnock LGA is seen as vital to regional biodiversity through being:
+Whilst much of the Hunter Valley has been progressively cleared for farming, residential development and mining over the years since European settlement, the Cessnock LGA is seen as vital to regional biodiversity as it:

-- Influenced by western NSW climate, species and winds over the Merriwa Plateau.
+- Is influenced by western NSW climate, species and winds over the Merriwa Plateau.

-- A migration path for many Australian birds (as well as overseas migratory birds).
+- Provides a migration path for many Australian birds (as well as overseas migratory birds).

-- A particular temperate climate which may become a ‘refuge’ for many species in impacts related to climate change and droughts.
+- Has a particular temperate climate which may become a ‘refuge’ for many species in impacts related to climate change and droughts.

-Ironically, the reason for the largest remaining remnants of lowland forests and woodlands here, is due to the need for timber for ‘pit props’ in mines during the early 20th century in the Cessnock area.
+Ironically, the reason for the largest remaining remnants of lowland forests and woodlands being here, is due to the need for timber for ‘pit props’ in mines during the early 20th century.
 These timber reserves were then created into to State Forest, National Park and private holdings.

 Today, these areas are some of the most important remaining forests and woodlands of their types, and are living remnants of what used to cover the Hunter Valley floor.
 The biodiversity in these areas is distinct from that found on the steeper slopes and mountains of the Watagan and Mt Royal Ranges to the south and north of the Valley.
 Therefore, these living remnants are in serious need of our attention as a community and from all those that visit, operate and reside in the Cessnock LGA.
 Our collective aim needs to support local and regional biodiversity, whilst working to achieve a sustainable and healthy environment for our community and for future generations.